upennbootcamp23/egerev_portfolio-website-refactored/README.md

 No installation was required during the making of this website.

 ## Usage
+This is the same portfolio as in Week 2, with one update: I have 4 projects (3 Module Challenges and the Project 1 assignment).

+Also, I have "One Piece"-ified the website - the desktop version is yellow and red (Luffy's colors), and then the mobile version has yellow, blue, and green (Zoro and Sanji's colors).

 --------------------------------------------------------------------------------------------OCTOBER 1, 2023
 This website contains my portfolio, in which I share facts about me, my work, my resume, and the best way(s) to contact me.